BESS Workgroup

 parameters are the Preference, Preemption

-option, and DF Algorithm.
-We will represent these parameters as
+Capability) option, and DF Algorithm. algorithm.
+We will represent these

 b.
 The PEs advertise an Ethernet Segment route for each virtual